 Plastic waste, particularly PET and HDPE, is recycled into packaging, building and construction materials, electronics, automotive, furniture, textiles, and other products.
 The key to reviving recycling in the United States is to expand the domestic market.

 The following is our still relevant article as published in 2007:

 Guest Author: Davis Green

 I am going to be very politically incorrect and discuss the recycling problems, and whether recycling might actually be a waste of time, money and energy.

 There are many problems with recycling.
-Why is nobody talking about them?
+Few are talking about them.

 Most of us feel guilty if we do not take the trouble to wash and sort all those reusable plastics, papers and tins, but should we?

 We do this to avoid throwing these items into the residual (what is left over – black sack) bin, which then ends up in the landfill sites around the country.
 But how useful is recycling and can it really solve the “waste crisis”?